6 Magical Luxury Hotels in Mexico City: The Best 5-Star Hotels Mexico City

 1. Four Seasons Hotel Mexico City

 Despite being just a few steps from one of Mexico City’s main thoroughfares, Avenida Reforma, The Four Seasons offers a peaceful refuge in the middle of the city.
-This stunning hotel is built around a lush green courtyard filled with tropical plants, romantic string lights, and a central fountain.

-The hotel’s guest rooms feature premium bedding, LCD televisions, equipped with cable, DVD players, and free WiFi.
+The hotel’s guest rooms feature premium bedding, LCD televisions equipped with cable, DVD players, and free WiFi.
 Rooms also include luxurious bathrobes and complimentary toiletries.

 Photo Credit: Christian Horan / Four Seasons

 On the property, you’ll find a rooftop pool, a health club, a fitness center, a business center, two restaurants, and two lounges.
-There are also on-site boutiques, transportation services, and a multilingual concierge to assist you with anything you need.

-This luxury hotel is just a short stroll from Chapultepec Park, one of Mexico City’s must-visit attractions.
 It is also just a short walk (or an even shorter drive) to Roma Norte or Condesa, two of Mexico City’s most beloved neighborhoods, packed with delectable eateries, boutiques, and more.

 Click here to check availability!